Skip to main content

 1. Setup the Exporter

-Integrating the exporter into your Node.js application takes just a few lines of code.
+Integrating the exporter into your application takes just a few lines of code.
 You initialize the Exporter and register it with your global OpenTelemetry TracerProvider.

 import { Threadify } from '@threadify/sdk';